Belloliva/minimal-oversampling-for-multivariate-polynomial-interpolation/README.md

-C code for producing the numerical experiemts of the paper
+C code for producing the numerical experiments of the paper

 **Chkifa, M.A, Dolbeault, M.
 Randomized least-squares with minimal oversampling and interpolation in general spaces.**

 To appear in SIAM Journal on Numerical Analysis (SINUM)

-The code requires to have gnu scientific library (gsl) installed.
+The code requires to have GNU scientific library (gsl) installed.

 To compile and run (lunix/macos):